Last updated: 16/11/20

 1. Your social side

-Uni, of course, has a brilliant social side – whether it’s nights out, clubs and societies or get-togethers with people from your course.
-Would you prefer to live with people from your course, or do you want to branch out and live with others?
+Uni, of course, has a brilliant social side (perhaps with the exception of 2020!).
+Whether it’s nights out, clubs and societies or get-togethers with people from your course.
+But which are the best people for you to live with?
+Would you prefer to live with people from your course, or do you want to branch out and live with others who you may not spend all day at lectures with?
 Perhaps you got on really well with some of the people you’ve been living with in halls?
 Who have you really bonded with in your first year?
 This is a good place to start.

 2. Your day-to-day life